noted-eip/protorepo/docs/account_service_documentation.md

 - Two cases
     - if account already exist just login
     - if account don’t exist create a new one
-- return a sign token to the account
+- Return a sign token to the account

 ```protobuf
 message AuthenticateGoogleRequest {